fastify/light-my-request/README.md

 Creates a new inject function with pre-configured default options.
 This is useful when you want to reuse common options like authentication headers across multiple requests.

 - `dispatchFunc` - listener function.
 Same as `inject`.
 - `defaults` - default options object that will be merged with each request.
 Supports all options from `inject`.
-The following options are deeply merged:
-  - `headers` - default headers are merged with request-specific headers.
-Request headers take precedence.
-  - `cookies` - default cookies are merged with request-specific cookies.
-Request cookies take precedence.
+They are deeply merged with request's options, which take precedence.
-  - `query` - default query parameters are merged with request-specific query parameters (only when both are objects).
-Request query takes precedence.

 Returns a function with the same signature as `inject(options[, callback])`.